 Create the idea of text on the page with some single pixel lines.
 See how we put a slight kink in the line to give the impression of a slight curve on the page.

-Something to bear in mind is angled lines look best when they are a regular pattern.
+Something to bear in mind is that angled lines look best when they are a regular pattern.
 If they are irregular (like those shown below), they can appear lumpy and crude when viewed small.
-The second example below is much smoother Isometric angles, which look great with pixel drawings, but it's not the 30º "iso" angle you used in Technical drawing class —it's actually something closer to 26.5º.
-30º unfortunately gives a lumpy line at 100%.
+The second example below uses much smoother isometric angles, which look great with pixel drawings, but it's not the 30º "iso" angle you used in technical drawing classes—it's actually something closer to 26.5º.
+Unfortunately, 30º gives a lumpy line at 100%.
 If you make a line that regularly runs 2 points over and 1 point up, you'll get 26.5º.

-The lines down the length are easy we know how to do those now, but how about those round ends?
+The lines down the length are easy, and we know how to do those now, but how about those round ends?

 The curve on the top-right of the log end is also the reverse pattern of the bottom-left section.
 I often count the pixels or remember certain combinations.
 The pixel combo on the circle is...